MATTHEW H. SOMMER

 The Fox Spirit, the Stone Maiden, and Other Transgender Histories from Late Imperial China, Columbia University Press, 2024.

-*Chinese translation in process, under contract to Oriental Publishing Center, China Publishing Group.
+*Chinese translation forthcoming (2026), Oriental Publishing Center, China Publishing Group

 Polyandry and Wife-Selling in Qing Dynasty China: Survival Strategies and Judicial Interventions, University of California Press, 2015.

-*Inaugural winner of the Peter Gonville Stein Book Award (for the best book in non-US legal history published in 2015-16), American Society for Legal History.
+*Inaugural winner of the Peter Gonville Stein Book Award, American Society for Legal History

 REFEREED PAPERS AND BOOK CHAPTERS:

-Forthcoming: “清代法庭中的性别与身体” (The Gendered Body in the Qing Courtroom, trans. by Jing Fenghua 景风华), in 黄宗智 (Philip C. C. Huang), ed., 《实践法史与法理:综合中西的研究》 (The Study of Legal Practice and Theory: Syncretizing East and West), Guangxi Normal University Press.
+Forthcoming, 2025: “清代法庭中的性别与身体” (The Gendered Body in the Qing Courtroom, trans. by Jing Fenghua 景风华), in 黄宗智 (Philip C. C. Huang), ed.,《实践法史与法理:综合中西的研究》 (The Study of Legal Practice and Theory: Syncretizing East and West), Guangxi Normal University Press.

 2024: “An Informal Death Penalty at the Ba County Jail?
 Magisterial Discretion and Criminal Procedure at the Grassroots in Qing Dynasty China,” in Joan Judge et al., eds., The Sinosphere and Beyond: Essays in Honor of Joshua Fogel, De Gruyter, pp. 139-155.